History of Sarawak: Rise of the Brooke dynasty

+Reign of the White Rajahs

 James Brooke ruled the area and expanded the territory northwards until his death in 1868.
 He was succeeded by his nephew Charles Anthoni Johnson Brooke, who in turn was succeeded by his son, Charles Vyner Brooke, on the condition that Charles Anthoni should rule in consultation with Vyner Brooke's brother Bertram Brooke.
 Both James and Charles Anthoni Johnson Brooke pressured Brunei to sign treaties as a strategy to acquire territories from Brunei and expand the territorial boundaries of Sarawak.
 In 1861, Brunei ceded the Bintulu region to James Brooke.
 Sarawak was recognised as an independent state by the United States in 1850 and the United Kingdom in 1864.
 The state issued its first currency as the Sarawak dollar in 1858.
-In 1883 Sarawak was extended to the Baram River (near Miri).
-Limbang was added to Sarawak in 1890.
+In 1882 Sarawak's territory was extended to 3 miles beyond the Baram River (near Miri).
+The Trusan river valley was ceded in 1884.
+Limbang was annexed by Charles Brooke in 1890.
 The final expansion of Sarawak occurred in 1905 when Lawas was ceded to the Brooke government.
 Sarawak was divided into five divisions, corresponding to territorial boundaries of the areas acquired by the Brookes through the years.
 Each division was headed by a Resident.

-A barque named Rajah of Sarawak, in honour of James Brooke, operating between Swansea in the UK, Australia, and the East Indies from the late 1840s.

 Sarawak became a British protectorate in 1888, while still ruled by the Brooke dynasty.
 The Brookes ruled Sarawak for a hundred years as "White Rajahs".
 The Brookes adopted a policy of paternalism to protect the interests of the indigenous population and their overall welfare.
 While the Brooke government established a Supreme Council consisting of Malay chiefs who advised the Rajahs on all aspects of governance, in the Malaysian context the Brooke family is viewed as a colonialist.
 The Supreme Council is the oldest state legislative assembly in Malaysia, with the first General Council meeting taking place at Bintulu in 1867.
 Meanwhile, the Ibans and other Dayak people were hired as militia.
 The Brooke dynasty encouraged the immigration of Chinese merchants for economic development, especially in the mining and agricultural sectors.
 Western businessmen were restricted from entering the state while Christian missionaries were tolerated.
 Piracy, slavery, and headhunting were banned.
 Borneo Company Limited was formed in 1856.
 It was involved in a wide range of businesses in Sarawak such as trade, banking, agriculture, mineral exploration, and development.